 OAKLAND — Cat Town started the innovative Forgotten Kitten Project to rescue older kittens from shelter cages — the hissy, bolty ones who need specialized attention to help them learn to trust humans.

 But what can be done to keep kittens from being forgotten in the first place?
 The answer comes down to early intervention.
 And that's what Cat Town is doing a bit more of this year, marshalling resources to intervene where the need is the greatest.

 "Kitten season," is usually the summer months each year where litters of homeless and often orphaned kittens overwhelm shelters and exhaust community resources.
 Cat Town's model of rescuing the most needy — sick, stressed and shy cats — includes taking in older kittens at risk of euthanasia.
-Recognizing that acute need, Cat Town was able to mobilize resources at the start of this kitten season, taking in some of the shelter's younger kittens, those still in that optimal window of socialization to help ensure they don't become forgotten.
+Recognizing the acute need with younger cats, Cat Town was able to mobilize resources at the start of this kitten season.
+That meant taking in those still in that optimal window of socialization to help ensure they don't become forgotten.

 A once homeless, possibly feral, mama cat and her litter spent time in one of our Studios while the two little ones were socialized by staff and volunteers.
 Two other litters of kittens, now age 2 and 3 months, are currently available for adoption in pairs.
 And we continue to work with the "feral" mom to measure her potential for socialization.